kadamwhite/talks/2017/wceu/wceu.md

 And what better way to start learning than by exploring your own data?

-The WordPress REST API matters to me because it is, I believe, the most widespread free and accessible API for accessing your own personal data -- your content, as data -- on the web.
+28% of the web.
+WordPress is big data. but Big data is just a lot of personal data.

 Most of us haven't signed up for a Fitbit developer account or anything like that.
 It's the first time many of us have had API access to our own data.

+The WordPress REST API matters to me because it is, I believe, the most widespread free and accessible API for accessing your own personal data -- your content, as data -- on the web.

 ---
 <!-- .slide: class="center" -->